Working with children clearance: before you apply

 You can apply online, in person or by post.
 Online applications are fast and easy to complete.

-To apply for a clearance to work or volunteer with children, go to the working with children: apply and renew page.
+To apply for a clearance to work or volunteer with children, read about working with children: apply and renew.

 A working with children clearance is an assessment of the risk of harm or exploitation that you may pose to children.